proto-zero/proto-zero.github.io/README.md

 ### index.html

-The Main Hub linking the current portfolio pages.
+The Main Hub linking the portfolio pages.
 Built using HTML/CSS.

+## Notes

+The portolio site links to the acting and old_chiro pages, as well as a new_chiro page built in React and a to-do list app built in Ruby on Rails.